amondal2/ANN/README.md

 I compiled this using a Mac, and gcc (or really clang) version 4.2.1.
 Other library requirements and versions will be listed as I continue this project.

-## Compliling instructions.
+## Compiling instructions.

-If all requirements are satisfied, you can combile using the make file.
+If all requirements are satisfied, you can compile using the make file.
 I will list how to compile using the makefile, and any specific instructions for test cases, etc as this project continues.

 ## Folder structure